meteor/meteor/Contributing.md

 ## Blaze

-Blaze is lives in its [own repository](https://github.com/meteor/blaze/) with its own [issue tracker and feature prioritization](https://github.com/meteor/blaze/issues/) and is not tracked within Meteor core.
+Blaze lives in its [own repository](https://github.com/meteor/blaze/) with its own [issue tracker and feature prioritization](https://github.com/meteor/blaze/issues/) and is not tracked within Meteor core.

 ## Making changes to Meteor core